angelonuoha/Data-Structures-and-Algorithms-Problem-Sets/P2/rotated_sorted_array.md

 # Search in a Rotated Sorted Array

 To search the rotated sorted array, I found the index at which the array was pivoted using a binary search algorithm and then narrowed down the search to a subarray within the larger sorted array.
-This algorithm has a time efficiency of O(log(n)) and space complexity of O(1).
+This algorithm has a time efficiency of O(log(n)).
+Since I used only temporary variables, the amount of memory needed did not vary depending on the input size; thus leading to a space complexity of O(1).